 Covid-19: ‘Best case scenario’ is 200 patients in ICU next week

-Doctors warn that Surge capacity could be breached as virus numbers continue to rise
+Surge capacity could be breached as virus numbers continue to rise, doctors warn

 HSE ceo Paul Reid said: ‘There is nothing positive about the scenario we are in at present.’
 Photograph: Leon Farrell / Photocall Ireland